legend-exp/legend-julia-tutorial/README.md

 However, on OS-X and Windows, both IJulia.jl and PyCall.jl by default always create a Julia-internal Conda installation (see above), even if Jupyter and matplotlib/PyPlot are available (apparently broken Jupyter/Python installations on these platforms caused frequent support requests).

-In contrast to this default behavior, we recommend to use a standalone Jupyter and Python installation on all OS platforms.
-Therefore, the "install_julia_packages.jl" script (see below) does *not* follow these default.
-Instead, it tries to detect an existing installation and forces IJulia.jl and PyCall.jl to use it (by temporarily setting the environment variables `$JUPYTER` and `$PYTHON`).
-We recommend that you install Anaconda (especially on on OS-X and Windows) before running the package install script, and to make sure the Python and Jupyter programs provided by Anaconda are on your `$PATH` (default on OS-X, installer option on Windows).
+In contrast to this default behavior, we recommend to force IJulia.jl and PyCall.jl to use an existing external Jupyter and Python installation on all OS platforms.
+Do to this, you need to set the environment variables `.$JUPYTER` and `$PYTHON`.
+Run the `julia system_check.jl` to verify that things are set up correctly.script (see below) does *not* follow these default.
+To install Jupyter and matplotlib/PyPlot we recommend that you install Anaconda (especially on on OS-X and Windows) before doing so, and to make sure the Python and Jupyter programs provided by Anaconda are on your `$PATH` (default on OS-X, installer option on Windows).
 As an additional benefit, you gain a complete standalone Python environment that can also be used for LEGEND Python projects like [pygamma](https://github.com/wisecg/pygama).

 #### Installing Anaconda